sunfounder/picrawler/docs/source/python/control_by_app.rst

 In addition, this application provides a live video streaming service.

-Let's customize a PiCar-X controller using this app.
+Let's customize a PiCrawler controller using this app.

 **How to do?**